• Skip to primary navigation

 • salt – I used Himalayan pink salt but any fine baking salt will do.
 Leave out if making your own pistachio flour out of salted pistachios.

-• plain unsweetened almond milk or milk of choice.
+• plain unsweetened almond milk – or milk of your choice.
 If substituting with vanilla nut milk, you can leave out the vanilla in the recipe.

-• almond extract – this gives it great flavor but you can substitute with pistachio extract if you’d like.
+• extracts – vanilla extract and almond extract both combine for extra flavor.
+Almond extract gives it more nuttiness but you can substitute with pistachio extract if you have some.
 I haven’t found one that tastes enough like pistachio that I’d recommend.

 • powdered sugar – this is entirely optional but makes them look prettier